jesseDijkman1/meesterproef-1819/README.md

 ## Reflection

 For this project I had to state my learning goals.
-You can read my learning goals [here](#learning-goals)
+You can read my learning goals [here](#learning-goals).
+I personally had a lot of trouble with coming up with learning goals.
+The main thing I wanted to achieve was just to get better at programming.
+And to achieve this I practiced with modules and classes.
+I believe that getting used to OOP I will make the transition to languages like Java easier.

 ### [Web app from scratch:](https://github.com/cmda-minor-web/web-app-from-scratch-1819)